dharakyu/Machine-Translation/README.md

 files for space reasons.

 If you want to create another dataset, use `head -n number_of_lines data/file.txt > sample.txt` in Terminal.

+### Next steps:

+I would like to perform a few more tests with and without the modified attention mechanism, as I'm not sure that it's working effectively.
+Also should modify the loss function.
+Additionally, I might try different preprocessing methods for Spanish words
+(i.e. keep as is vs remove accents vs remove all accented characters).